junyper/junyper/README.md

 ## **My Greatest Adventure (So Far\!)**

-What started as my weekend side project at Instructure became a suite of core libraries supporting 7+ product teams and multiple external customers.
+What started as my weekend side project at Instructure became [a suite of core libraries](https://instructure.design/) supporting 7+ product teams and multiple external customers.
 In just 3 years, I went from tinkering alone to leading a team of 5 brilliant engineers, mentoring teammates across the entire organization, and building accessibility right into the DNA of our components.

 The best part?
-Watching teams ship features faster while making the web more inclusive—now *that's* what I call a win-win\!
+Watching teams ship features faster while making the web more inclusive&mdash;now *that's* what I call a win-win\!

 ## **My Exploratory Detour**

-After Instructure, I decided to explore several different corners of the tech world.
+[After Instructure](https://www.linkedin.com/in/junyper/), I decided to explore several different corners of the tech world.
 I dove into front-end architecture, spent some time building developer tooling, doubled down on accessibility advocacy, and eventually found my way back to design systems.

 Sure, some roles were shorter than others, but each one taught me something valuable and helped me level up in ways I never expected.